oracle/weblogic-kubernetes-operator/documentation/site/content/managing-operators/using-helm.md

 externalRestEnabled: true
 ```

-**Note**: A node port is a security risk because the port may be publicly exposed to the internet in some environments.
+**NOTE**: A node port is a security risk because the port may be publicly exposed to the internet in some environments.
 If you need external access to the REST port, then consider alternatives such as providing access through your load balancer, or using Kubernetes port forwarding.

 ##### `externalRestHttpsPort`
 Specifies the node port that should be allocated for the external operator REST HTTPS interface.